mosesdinakaran/magento-log/README.md

 V1/checkoutcomupapi/getTokenList : Match a specific url

 ## Output

-Log file will be generated in MAGE_ROOT/var/log/moses-api-debug.log
+Once the API Logging is enabled, The request and response will be available in the below log file MAGE_ROOT/var/log/moses-api-debug.log